 a.
 Assign page numbers to the title page, the copyright page, the dedication page, and the CV, but adjust the settings on your word processor so that the page numbers do not appear.

 Place the preliminary pages in the following order.
-Do not follow Turabian, 9th ed. or the SBL Handbook, 2nd ed. for this sequence.
+Do not follow Turabian, 9th edition, or The SBL Handbook of Style, 2nd edition, for this sequence.

 a.
 Title page